Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Introduction

 The paper is organized as follows.
-In the next section, we formulate the problem and introduce the mathematical model based on the locally conservative generalized momentum equation for a two-layer shallow-water system in the Boussinesq approximation.
-In section $\S$\ref{sec:analytic}, an analytical solution is derived using the method of characteristics for simple waves.
-An alternative formulation of the lock exchange problem with a modified initial state and the respective analytical solution are presented in section $\S$\ref{sec:modprob}.
-In section $\S$\ref{sec:num}, the original lock exchange problem is solved numerically by using a composite Lax-Wendroff/Lax-Friedrichs scheme to integrate the respective locally conservative shallow-water equations.
-The paper is concluded with a summary and discussion of the main results in section $\S$\ref{sec:Sum}.
+In the next section, we formulate the problem and introduce a mathematical model based on the generalized SW momentum equation.
+In section \ref{sec:analytic}, we use the method of characteristics for simple waves to solve the problem analytically.
+An alternative version of the lock exchange problem with a modified initial state and the corresponding analytical solution are presented in section \ref{sec:modprob}.
+In section \ref{sec:num}, the original lock exchange problem is solved numerically using a composite Lax-Wendroff/Lax-Friedrichs scheme to integrate locally conservative two-layer SW equations.
+The paper is concluded with a summary and discussion of the main results in section \ref{sec:Sum}.